DAppDevConsulting/EasyTCR/README.md

         },
         ```

-    2. Set the Web3 fallback provider:
+    2. Set the Web3 fallback provider (in case of local provider type `http://localhost:7455` or any other address):

          ```json
         "WEB3": {